spark3dp/print-simulator/README.md

 <h4>b.
 Health Check buttons</h4>

-<b>Online</b> - The Printer Simulator sends regular messages to the Forge server ("Health Checks") notifying it of its status.
+<b>Online</b> - The Printer Simulator sends regular messages (health checks) to the Forge server notifying it of its status.
 Print jobs and commands can be sent to the Printer Simulator.

 <b>Offline</b> - The Printer Simulator does not communicate with the Forge server.
 No print jobs or commands can be sent to the Printer Simulator.